|

 0 Comments

+**************************************************************************************************** Disclaimer: As a travel writer I may receive complimentary stays, admissions, meals, transportation, and, occasionally, products I am asked to review.
+However, I make every effort to report my experiences fairly and honestly.
 In May 1974 renowned Native American artist, Blackbear Bosin, donated a steel sculpture standing atop a massive rock base, to the city of Wichita, Kansas.
 Dubbed Keeper of the Plains, this stunning 44-foot-tall statue crafted from Cor-Ten steel stands near the confluence of the Big and Little Arkansas rivers.
 Long considered a focal point amid the city’s restored riverfront, the initial symbolism of this jaw-dropping sculpture was two-fold.
 It simultaneously commemorated the United States Bicentennial, as it honored The Great Spirit revered by many tribal people.
-Nearby plantings of sage, medicinal herbs, and prairie grasses, as well as an information wall, further honor the Native American and Plains Indian way of life.
+Nearby plantings of sage, medicinal herbs, and prairie grasses, plus an information wall, further honor the Native American and Plains Indians way of life.
 With waterfront renovation came a new pedestal for ‘the Keeper’ that raised it an additional 30 feet.
 Two, more recently created footbridges also provide easier public access to the site.
-Visitors are welcome to visit Keeper of the Plains at no charge, year-round.
+Visitors are welcome to Keeper of the Plains at no charge, year-round.
 For a truly magical experience, stop by near sunset (weather permitting).
 That's when fire drums among surrounding boulders resonate for 15 minutes as a dramatic Ring of Fire springs to life.
 This is a must-see installation when visiting Kansas’s largest city!
 Disclaimer: As a travel writer I may receive complimentary stays, admissions, meals, transportation, and, occasionally, products I am asked to review.
 However, I make every effort to report my experiences fairly and honestly.

 In northeast Kansas - the Sunflower State - this iconic flower blooms for a short time each summer.
 One of the best places to see a remarkable annual display of these gorgeous plants is at Grinter Farms near the town of Lawrence - home to the University of Kansas.
 At its peak, the farm hosts 40 acres of giant sunflowers, which typically bloom for a couple of weeks in late August to early September.
 And these fields are so widely renowned that visitors come from across the globe to see them.
 Although the drive from my Overland Park, KS home to Grinter Farms takes less than 40 minutes, parking can be really challenging for all but the earliest visitors.
 So my friend Ellen, and I, departed our homes at 7:30 a.m.
 It wasn't a bad choice in terms of the hot weather, either!
 A short walk from the car put us amid thousands of these bright, cheerful flowers, with some plants soaring several feet above us.
 However, we arrived too early to enjoy the Sunflower General Store.
 In season, the shop offers a broad selection of sunflower-logoed water bottles and jewelry to enormous wall art.
 You might also find luscious homemade cinnamon rolls, creamy body butter, and even some Kansas City Chiefs memorabilia.
 Seeing these sunflowers was truly memorable and well worth the effort.
 Put this on your must-do list for 2026!
 Top photo: I made the pale blue ornament in this pretty lineup.
 Lower photo: Crafted during my second visit, this paperweight has decorated my home office desk ever since it was cooled and shipped to me. ************************************************************************************** I first visited this lovely glass blowing shop at Coastal Arts Center while enjoying a trip created by Geiger and Associates Public Relations, more than a decade ago.
 A second trip to the area - this time with Mindy Bianca Public Relations - provided another opportunity to flex my creativity under the direction of highly skilled staff at The Hot Shop.
 During both visits, I loved how my experiences here ignited the artistic side of my personality.
 Opened in 2009, The Hot Shop's friendly and knowledgeable staff guides visitors during public weekday 'Make Your Own' sessions (fee required), resulting in ornaments to home wall displays.
 Additional opportunities include a Private Glass Blowing Class (the Make Your Own class is a prerequisite), a Sun Catcher Fused Glass Project, Glass Fusing, and Lamp Work.
 Because each completed piece must slowly cool for 24 hours before a guest takes it home, shipping is also available.
 Safety considerations are paramount in this studio.
 Kids may participate from age eight with adult companions.
 Guests must wear closed-toe shoes, and cotton versus synthetic clothing is highly recommended because synthetics are more flammable.
 The next time you visit Orange Beach, Alabama, set aside some time at The Hot Shop.
 You'll love the results.
 Above: The Coastal Arts Center With thanks to Sara Martin, Director of Strategic Communications, Mindy Bianca Public Relations, for taking so many of these 'action photos.'